frne/frne.github.io/content/blog/2024-03-28-how-a-strong-type-system-saves-you-documentation-tests-and-nerves.md

 ---
-title: "How a strict type system saves you documentation, tests, and nerves"
+title: "How a strong type system saves you documentation, tests, and nerves"
-description: "TODO"
+description: "Especially in weakly- or untyped languages, such as the JavaScript or PHP world, the added value of strict type systems is often not recognized.
+Instead, many discussions and comments revolve around the need for tests or code comments.
+Contrary to that, in the functional programming world, we leave such checks to the compiler."
-image: "images/post/2024-03-28-how-a-strict-type-system-saves-you-documentation-tests-and-nerves/header.png"
+image: "images/post/2024-03-28-how-a-strong-type-system-saves-you-documentation-tests-and-nerves/header.png"
-imgcaption: "Strict vs. Dynamic Typing by [leolas95 on dev.to](https://dev.to/leolas95/static-and-dynamic-typing-strong-and-weak-typing-5b0m)"
+imgcaption: "Static and Dynamic typing? by [leolas95 on dev.to](https://dev.to/leolas95/static-and-dynamic-typing-strong-and-weak-typing-5b0m)"
 date: 2024-03-28T12:25:00+02:00
 author: "Frank Neff"
 tags: ["compiler", "type system", "javascript", "scala", "software-design"]